This is how the sex scenes on HBO's Euphoria were filmed

 Euphoria used an 'intimacy coordinator' to help film the sex scenes and make sure the actors were comfortable.

-HBO's new explicit teen drama Euphoria gained a lot of hype before it aired thanks to reports of '30 penises' on screen.
+HBO's Euphoria gained a lot of hype before it aired back in 2019 thanks to reports of '30 penises' on screen.
 While that scene was decidedly *not* as dramatic as everyone was making it out to be, the show has depicted some uncomfortably graphic sex scenes that seem like a nightmare to film for everyone involved.

 In case you were wondering how the cast shot those scenes, here's your answer: Euphoria uses an intimacy coordinator, Amanda Blumenthal, on set who monitors the sex scenes on the show and works with the actors to make sure they are comfortable during those intimate scenes.
 They mediate between the actors and the directors.
 If an actor has had enough, they tell the director that the scene needs to stop.